ychen-207523/Sentimental-Analyzer-Pro/README.md

 ---
 <a name="intro"></a>
-## Introduction - Sentimental Analysis
+## Introduction

+### What is Sentimental Analysis?
 Sentiment analysis, also known as opinion mining, is the process of determining the sentiment or emotional tone in a piece of text, audio, or other forms of data.
 It involves identifying whether the sentiment expressed is positive, negative, or neutral.

 ### Why is it important?
 <ul>